Managing Multiple Assailants

 Heloderm’s signature “Antelope” drills can train your family members to be part of the solution, whether it’s “watching your 6” and calling out threats, handling comms, or armed response (with their own gun, or a backup you carry).
 When your family is trained to work as a team, the whole, as they say, is far greater than the sum of its parts.

-Contact us via the form below if you are interested in attending a Multiple Assailants class.
+Contact us if you are interested in attending a Multiple Assailants class.